 If you’re planning a new garden where grass is growing, there are two options: till or no till.
-The tilling option is much more work and doesn’t improve the soil in any way, but is the most cost effective (assuming you have a rototiller).
-Just remove as much grass as possible, till it up and you’re ready to plant.
+The tilling option is much more work and doesn’t improve the soil in any way, but is the most cost effective.
+Read The Bare Soil Dilemma to find out why I don’t recommend this method.

-It’s optional to add a layer of mulch on top of your garden beds.
+It’s optional, but highly recommended, to add a layer of mulch on top of your garden beds.
 Benefits of mulching include: increased moisture retention, weed control, and nutrient release into the soil over time.
 Some great options for mulch are wood chips, straw, pine needles, leaves or grass clippings.
 If you look at a forest floor, you can see that Mother Nature uses mulch as well, and she typically knows what she’s doing.

 5. Start seeds/transplants